CanevottiAlessia/Streamlit-miR-RF/README.md

 A researcher interested in brain-related processes in primates may wish to identify human pre-miRNAs that are conserved in closely related species, such as *Pan troglodytes* and *Pan paniscus*, and that show evidence of expression in neural tissues.

 **Conservation support**
-- Set Set Conservation to PASSED.
+- Set **Conservation** to *PASSED*.
-- In Advanced options → Evolutionary conservation, select *Pan troglodytes* and *Pan paniscus* under **Found in:**.
+- In **Advanced options → Evolutionary conservation**, select *Pan troglodytes* and *Pan paniscus* under **Found in**.
   This restricts the table to pre-miRNAs conserved across closely related primate species.

 **Tissue expression context**
-- Set Expression to PASSED.
+- Set **Expression** to *PASSED*.
-- In Advanced options → Tissue expression, select tissues belonging to the **Neuro-Endocrine system** (e.g. brain, cortex, cerebellum, hippocampus, neuron-related samples).
+- In **Advanced options → Tissue expression**, select tissues belonging to the **Neuro-Endocrine system** (e.g. brain, cortex, cerebellum, hippocampus, neuron-related samples).
   This highlights loci with detectable expression in neural contexts.

 **Structural robustness**
-- Set Structure to PASSED to focus on pre-miRNAs with stable predicted hairpin structures.
+- Set **Structure** to *PASSED* to focus on pre-miRNAs with stable predicted hairpin structures.

 Under these conditions, the filtered results provide a focused subset of pre-miRNAs that are conserved across primates, expressed in brain-related tissues, and supported by structurally robust hairpins.
-This subset can be used to inspect known brain-associated miRNAs or to identify additional candidates sharing similar annotation profiles.
+This subset can be used both to inspect known brain-associated miRNAs and to identify additional candidates sharing similar annotation profiles.

-Under these conditions, well-characterized brain-enriched miRNAs such as *hsa-miR-9* emerge among the filtered entries, being highly expressed and conserved in the developing and adult vertebrate brain (Coolen et al., Frontiers in Cellular Neuroscience, 2013; https://doi.org/10.3389/fncel.2013.00220).
+For instance, well-characterized brain-enriched miRNAs such as *hsa-miR-9* emerge among the filtered entries, consistent with their reported roles in neuronal differentiation and synaptic regulation and their conserved expression in the developing and adult vertebrate brain (Coolen *et al.*, *Frontiers in Cellular Neuroscience*, 2013; https://doi.org/10.3389/fncel.2013.00220).